rishabhmisra/News-Headlines-Dataset-For-Sarcasm-Detection/README.md

 | # Non-sarcastic records                        | 14,984    | 604     |
 | % of pre-trained word embeddings not available | 23.35     | 35.53   |

-We can notice that for Headlines dataset, where text is much more formal in language, percentage of words not available in word2vec vocabulary is much less than Semeval dataset.
+We can notice that for Headlines dataset, where the text is much more formal in language, the percentage of words not available in word2vec vocabulary is much less than Semeval dataset.

 ## WordClouds
 As a basic exploration, following figures visualize the word clouds through which we can see the types of words that occur frequently in each category.